marianafcosta/minesweeper/README.md

 All milestones have an associated release with a brief description.
 I've gotten an MVP ready for each of the milestones, and hope to continue to work on this bit by bit, as I come up with new things to try.

+## Notes

+I did deploy the application, but I still have to figure out some questions in regards to securing the communication through web scockets so for now I'll leave that on the backburner.

 ## Instructions

 ```